-All fibres having a practically unlimited or infinite length are called filaments.
+Filament fibres having a practically unlimited or infinite length are called filaments.
 Filament fibres are continuous (long) fibre.
 It may be natural like silk or synthetic like Nylon.
 Filament fibres are measured in yards or meters.
-Read more..

-Viscose and Acetate, derived from cellulose were almost all the man-made fibres in existence before World War II.
-During the 1930s, after intensive fibre research, several new synthetic fibres were produced experimentally which led to the production of nylon..
-Read more..
+Man-made fibre.
+Viscose and Acetate, derived from cellulose, were almost all the human-made fibres in existence before World War II.
+During the 1930s, after intensive fibre research, several new synthetic fibres were produced which led to the production of nylon.

-Nylon is a synthetic fibre invented by DuPont that was used originally for hosiery but is used in many applications.
+Nylon fibre.
+It is a synthetic fibre invented by DuPont that was used originally for hosiery but in many applications.
 Nylon is naturally water-repellent, easy to dye, and very strong.
-These features have helped nylon replace cotton in many industrial uses, like bags and flags.
-Read more..
+These features have helped plastic replace cotton in many industrial uses, like bags and flags.

-Planned product obsolescence or built-in obsolescence is an industrial design strategy whereof, the intention is a planned product with a limited lifespan.
-The most common form of product obsolescence is the fading out of product when new versions,, read more..
+Planned product obsolescence or built-in obsolescence, is an industrial design strategy of which; the intention is a proposed product with a limited lifespan.
+The most common form of product obsolescence is the fading out of product when new versions.

-Chemicals combined into large molecules called polymers, produce fibres like nylon, polyester, spandex, acrylic, mod acrylic, olefin, saran, spandex, and vinyl.
+Synthetic fibres are a term used on human-made treads.
+Chemicals combined into large molecules called polymers produce fibres like nylon, polyester, spandex, acrylic, modacrylic, olefin, saran, spandex, and vinyl.